deepstne/website/pages/rules.md

       <p>All of our players should be able to experience the server in the same positive environment as everyone else.
 Specifically, avoid:</p>
         <ul>
           <li>Advertising other platforms or services or posting invites to servers other than this one</li>
-          <li>Repeating the same or similar messages, avoiding any mute or chat filters</li>
+          <li>Repeating the same or similar messages or avoiding any mute or chat filters</li>
           <li>Encouraging violence or other attacks</li>
           <li>Disrespecting privacy limits in-game and in real life</li>
           <li>Encouraging any form of self-harm</li>